sjoseph11236/Software_Testing_Apprenticeship/week2/Day6/overivew.md

  - [Valid Sudoku](https://leetcode.com/problems/valid-sudoku/)

   ## Lab A:
- - Create a tests for this list of methods and push to Githubs:
+ - Create a tests for this list of methods and push to Github:
       - Create a method that adds two numbers.
       - Create a method that subtracts two numbers
       - Create a method that divides two numbers.